The three breweries of St Gall Abbey and beer in Carolingian times.

 • Were the Carolingian beers the sour, poorly fermented beverages described by modern historians?

 • Why did the Carolingian era mark a turning point in the history of Western European brewing?
+Because beer was brewed in a few abbeys, or because beer became a beverage traded on a large scale by merchant towns around 1100?

 Ch.
 BERGER, St Gall abbey three brewhouses and beer in carolingian times_EN_2021.pdf